 - Wealth Creation is also possible with Investment in Precious metal Like Gold, Silver, which has appreciated sharply in past.
 But this investment does not provide any periodic return.

 - Real estate is also an attractive asset class for wealth creation.
-But this requires not only large amount of capital but also specialized knowledge about property business.
+But this requires not only a large amount of capital but also specialized knowledge about property business.

 Relation between inflation and interest rates: